Correlation Between Castro and Terminal X

 Pair Corralation between Castro and Terminal X

-Assuming the 90 days trading horizon Castro is expected to generate 4.32 times less return on investment than Terminal X. But when comparing it to its historical volatility, Castro is 1.05 times less risky than Terminal X. It trades about 0.09 of its potential returns per unit of risk.
-Terminal X Online is currently generating about 0.35 of returns per unit of risk over similar time horizon.
-If you would invest 38,920 in Terminal X Online on September 3, 2024 and sell it today you would earn a total of 4,400 from holding Terminal X Online or generate 11.31% return on investment over 90 days.
+Assuming the 90 days trading horizon Castro is expected to generate 1.57 times more return on investment than Terminal X. However, Castro is 1.57 times more volatile than Terminal X Online.
+It trades about 0.2 of its potential returns per unit of risk.
+Terminal X Online is currently generating about 0.08 per unit of risk.
+If you would invest 1,012,795 in Castro on November 3, 2024 and sell it today you would earn a total of 74,205 from holding Castro or generate 7.33% return on investment over 90 days.

 Time Period3 Months [change]